Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/youtubeuploader/allTheTodos.md

 #### Right now
 - Working on how both presets and videos to be uploaded should be edited and deleted from their lists
+- javafx based concurrency

 #### More important things to do

-- (RxJava to) async uploads and getting playlists
 - Selecting files and a preset makes it possible to add files to upload list and after that make files uploadable

 #### Less important things to do
-- Creating localization support and moving all strings visible for the users there
+- Creating localization support and moving all strings visible for the users there (resourceBundle)
 - Then getting playlists, get ALL, not just the 25 first.
 Make playlists searchable

 #### Thinking